Justice League: Crisis on Two Earths

 The premise of Crisis on Two Earths is borrowed from the 1964 Gardner Fox Justice League of America #29–30 story entitled "Crisis on Earth-Three!" and the 2000 Grant Morrison JLA: Earth 2 graphic novel, with a heroic Lex Luthor from an alternate universe coming to the Justice League's universe for help against the Crime Syndicate.
-The film is the seventh of the DC Universe Animated Original Movies released by Warner Premiere and Warner Bros.
-Animation.
-The two-disc special edition also includes an animated short featuring the Spectre.

-On August 11, 2015, Warner Home Video re-released the film in a combo pack which includes a DVD and Blu-Ray copy, a digital copy, and the graphic novel on which it was based.
+Justice League: Crisis on Two Earths was released on February 23, 2010.
+The two-disc special edition DVD includes an animated short featuring the Spectre.
+On August 11, 2015, Warner Home Video re-released the film in a combo pack which includes a DVD and Blu-ray copy, a digital copy, and the JLA: Earth 2 graphic novel.

+A sequel, Justice League: Doom, was released in February 2012.

 Plot

-In an alternate universe, heroic versions of Lex Luthor and Joker (called the Jester) are stealing a device called the "Quantum Trigger" from the headquarters of the Crime Syndicate (villainous version of the Justice League).
-When an alarm is tripped, the Jester sacrifices himself to allow Luthor to escape and kills J'edd J'arkus and Angelique (evil versions of Martian Manhunter and Hawkgirl respectively) with a bomb.
-Luthor is nearly captured by the remaining Syndicate members (Ultraman, Superwoman, Power Ring, Johnny Quick and Owlman) but escapes to the Earth of the Justice League by activating a device that enables interdimensional travel.
+In an alternate universe, heroic versions of Lex Luthor and Joker (called the Jester) steal a device called the "Quantum Trigger" from the headquarters of the Crime Syndicate.
+When an alarm is tripped, the Jester sacrifices himself to allow Luthor to escape from the Syndicate.
+Luthor escapes to the Earth of the Justice League by activating a device that enables interdimensional travel.

-Luthor locates a police station, but is mistaken for the evil Luthor and ends up strip-searched.
-The Justice League is summoned and Superman's x-ray vision confirms Luthor's reversed organs indicate that he is from a parallel Earth and that their Luthor is still incarcerated at Stryker's Island.
+The Justice League is summoned to a prison where Luthor is kept, and Superman's X-ray vision confirms Luthor's reversed organs indicate that he is from a parallel Earth.
 The Justice League take the alternate Luthor to the Watchtower, where they learn of the Syndicate threat.
 As the Justice League debates the matter, Luthor hides the Quantum Trigger on the satellite.
-With the exception of Batman, the rest of the Justice League (Superman, Wonder Woman, Green Lantern, Flash and Martian Manhunter) travel to Luthor's Earth.
+With the exception of Batman, the rest of the Justice League travel to Luthor's Earth.

-Arriving at the parallel Justice League's base, the heroes attack Syndicate targets.
-After a successful series of raids in which they capture Ultraman, the League confront United States President Slade Wilson, who releases Ultraman and explains that acceding to the Syndicate's demands saves millions of lives, e.g. hardly anyone would be brave enough to testify against the Syndicate, lest it be nearly impossible to guarantee safety until trial.
-His daughter, Rose, however, regards him as a coward.
-Martian Manhunter inadvertently reads her mind and explains that as a military man her father actually holds life more dear than others.
-Martian Manhunter later foils an assassination attempt on Rose by Archer (an evil version of Green Arrow), and the pair fall in love.